 Over the final four weeks of this class (leading up to the Thanksgiving break), you will work on a project of your own design.
-Students will team up to produce some creative software product, such as a game, educational program, tool, interactive animation or sound application, etc. Groups can be either two or three students, and three-student groups will be expected to do proportionally more work than two-student groups.
-You can use BYOB, Python with SnapPy (from Lab 8), or Python with simple turtle graphics (you probably can't make a decent game this way, but you could make some sort of interactive art project).
+Students will team up to produce some creative software product using either Snap! or Python, such as a game, educational program, tool, interactive animation, etc. Python programs can either be text-based or graphical (turtle graphics or sprites).
+Groups can be either two or three students, and three-student groups will be expected to do proportionally more work than two-student groups.

 The goal of this assignment is to give you some experience with developing a reasonably complex application.
 Your experience with programming so far has been limited mainly to guided labs and homework assignments; whether you realize it or not, you've already gained a lot of programming knowledge over the course of the semester.
 This project is designed to let you use all of this new knowledge to produce something that is interesting, useful, and challenging for you.
-We want to unleash your creativity as much as possible, so the purpose of your project will really be up to you (as well as either one or two other people on your team).
+We want to unleash your creativity as much as possible, so the purpose of your project will really be up to you and the other people on your team.
 But keep in mind that this is a computer science class and not an art class: your first priority is to spend time designing algorithms and writing code, not just making cool graphics and sprites.
 See below for a list of basic project requirements.